Understanding Oral Cancer

 Cancer is a disease that is defined by the characteristic uncontrollable growth of human cells that encroach upon and damage the neighboring tissues.
 Oral cancer manifests itself as a sore or growth in the mouth that does not disappear naturally and claims the lives of nearly 10,000 Americans every year.
 These growths occur on/in the: tongue, lips, throat, sinuses, soft and hard palate, floor and roof of the mouth, and the cheeks.

 Oral Cancer is a scary form of the disease that can cause the loss of your tongue, your lips, or even your life when not caught early enough in its development cycle.
 Close to 51,000 Americans are diagnosed with oral cancer every year, and only 57% of individuals who are diagnosed with the disease survive 5 years past the diagnosis.
 The survival rate for oral cancer is particularly low because it is regularly discovered late into its cycle of growth.
-Visit your dentist regularly and get screened for oral cancer as early detection is the key.

 Symptoms of Oral Cancer